stevenf7/IsaacSim/source/standalone_examples/cortex/README.md

 robots running, the belief robot can make decisions based on what it believes about the world while the simulated and belief worlds remain in sync.

-Then, we can simply swap the sim world for the physical world to execute on a physical robot whose perception system and control system implement the same ROS communication protocols.
+Then, we can simply swap the sim world for the physical world to execute on a physical robot that implements the same ROS communication protocol.

 # Tutorials

 These tutorials run a demo of cortex (Franka block stacking).
 It assumes scripts are run from the `standalone_examples/cortex` directory.
-Note that many of the commands listed above will have to be run in separate terminals.
+Note that many of the commands listed below will have to be run in separate terminals.
 A convenient tool for organizing the terminals is `Terminator`.

 ## Basic startup and manual control